Women’s Leadership Initiative

 The Women’s Leadership Initiative (WLI) was established in 2011 as a global programme of the Urban Land Institute.
 Today it has an active global Steering Committee in addition to 40 chapters in numerous countries around the world.
 The global WLI leaders support local programming and initiatives, helping to increase both the number and visibility of more women leaders throughout ULI’s vast network.

-There are currently 7 National Councils around Asia Pacific with active WLI groups, they are: Australia, Singapore, Hong Kong, Philippines, Japan, China and South Korea.
+There are Local Councils around Asia Pacific with active WLI groups, they are Australia, China Mainland, Hong Kong, India, Japan, Philippines, and Singapore.

 The mission of the WLI is expressed in its four primary objectives: